fyrox-book/fyrox-book.github.io/src/fyrox/beginning/scripting.md

 Fyrox plugins are static, this means that you must re-compile your game or editor if you change source code of your game, such architecture requires some boilerplate code that is generic for every game.
-Fyrox offers special tiny tool - `fyrox-template` - it allows you to generate all boilerplate parts in a single command.
+Fyrox offers special tiny tool - `fyrox-template` - it helps you to generate all boilerplate parts in a single command.
 Install it using the following
 command:

 ```shell